ipld/interface-ipld-format/README.md

 A valid (read: that follows this interface) IPLD format implementation the following API.

-**Table of contents:**

-- IPLD format utils - Necessary by the main resolver
-  - `util.serialize`
-  - `util.deserialize`
-  - `util.cid`
-- Local resolver methods - the block level resolver (knows how to resolve paths at the block scope)
-  - `resolver.resolve`
-  - `resolver.tree`

 ### IPLD format utils

 #### `util.serialize(dagNode, callback)`